scottfr/SystemsBook/Understanding/understanding.md

 ## Filling a Swimming Pool ##

-Let us now venture into the realm of trying to fill a sizable swimming pool with water using a garden hose.^[Filling a Swimming Pool [http://insightmaker.com/insight/4990](http://insightmaker.com/insight/4990)]
+Let us now venture into the realm of "Filling a Swimming Pool"^[Filling a Swimming Pool [http://insightmaker.com/insight/4990](http://insightmaker.com/insight/4990)] for a sizable swimming pool with water using a garden hose.

 # Model

-{"title": "Filling a Swimming Pool", "description": "The following model investigates a swimming pool as a stock.", "load": "http://insightmaker.com/insight/4990"}
+{"title": "Filling a Swimming Pool", "description": "The following model investigates filling a swimming pool as a stock.", "load": "http://insightmaker.com/insight/4990"}
 # End Model

+This most again attempts to demonstrate that building a model is an iterative process where you build a little and test.
+And when things don't go the way you expect them to go it's an opportunity for learning.

+It's also important to note that it's best not to bury variables inside other variables.
+Making them explicit in the diagram was was done with \p{Hose Capacity} makes it easier for others to see what the relevant influences are.

-## Rabbit Population Growth ##
+## Rabbit Population ##

 Remember the previous comment about seldom developing a model in the form it needs to be on the first try?
-Investigation of a simple Rabbit Population Model can be most informative.^[Rabbit Population Growth [http://insightmaker.com/insight/5123](http://insightmaker.com/insight/5123)]
+Investigation of a simple "Rabbit Population"^[Rabbit Population Growth [http://insightmaker.com/insight/5123](http://insightmaker.com/insight/5123)] model can be most informative.

 # Model

-{"title": "Rabbit Population Growth", "description": "This model that reflects the the notion that more rabbits create even more rabbits.", "load": "http://insightmaker.com/insight/5123"}
+{"title": "Rabbit Population", "description": "This model that reflects the the notion that more rabbits create even more rabbits.", "load": "http://insightmaker.com/insight/5123"}
 # End Model

 As demonstrated in the unfolding of this model you should approach the development of a model as a learning experience.
 When things go wrong it's an opportunity for learning.
 You learn from the model and the model learns from you, and once the two of you learn enough it's probably a meaningful model.